OSGeo/grass/doc/notebooks/README.md

 `jupyter notebook`

 This will open a new browser tab or window with a list of the contents of the current working directory.
-Clicking on one of the `*.jpynb` files will start the notebook.
+Clicking on one of the `*.ipynb` files will start the notebook.

 See also the official documentation for [The Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/latest/).